-We already make a lot of information available, so first check our Frequently Asked Questions page and our publications scheme.
+We already make a lot of information available, so first check our Frequently Asked Questions page and our publications and retention scheme.
 Items highlighted with an asterisk (*) in the scheme are those which, by law, we have to publish.

 Or send your request in writing by email to firstname.lastname@example.org